Thought Graph Traversal for Test-time Scaling in Chest X-ray VLLMs: Experiments

 \textbf{Increasing ICL examples improves performance up to a point.} To understand the role of in-context learning (ICL) scale, we vary the number of examples in the prompt.
 As shown in Figure~\ref{fig:icl_ablation}, performance improves when increasing the number of examples from 1 to 5, but begins to decline beyond 5.
 We attribute this to cognitive overload: when too many examples are included, the model's attention shifts from visual grounding to excessive example matching, causing reduced clinical validity and misprioritized findings.

 \textbf{Dataset bias on organ description order.} Moreover, our analysis of expert reports reveals a consistent positional bias in organ descriptions.
 For example, heart and lung findings are frequently mentioned at the beginning of a report, while soft tissue or osseous findings appear later.
-To leverage this, we use GPT-4o to extract organ-mention pairs from reports, organizing them into an \texttt{organ\_list} and \texttt{database}.
+To leverage this, we use GPT-4o to extract organ-mention pairs from reports, organizing them into the retrieval dictionary.
 This structure supports a report generation sequence that mirrors expert writing patterns, as shown in Figure~\ref{fig:dataset_bias}.

 To quantitatively assess the impact of organ description order on report quality, we conducted a controlled experiment in which all other prompting variables were held constant, and only the order of organ reasoning steps in the graph was varied.
-Specifically, we tested all possible permutations of the five organs involved in the Thought Graph Traversal graph (\ie, $5! = 120$ permutations).
+Specifically, we tested all possible permutations of the n organs involved in the thought graph traversal graph (\ie, $n!$ permutations).
 For each permutation, we evaluated the resulting report using six metrics: BLEU-1 through BLEU-4, METEOR, and ROUGE-L.